1986–87 Portland Trail Blazers season

-The 1986–87 season was the 17th season of the Portland Trail Blazers in the National Basketball Association (NBA).
+The 1986–87 Portland Trail Blazers season was the 17th season of the Portland Trail Blazers in the National Basketball Association (NBA).
 The Blazers finished 49–33, third in the Western Conference, qualifying for the playoffs for the fifth consecutive year.

 In the 1987 NBA Playoffs, despite having home-court advantage, the Blazers lost their first-round best-of-five series to the Houston Rockets, three games to one.

 Draft picks

 Note: This is not a complete list; only the first two rounds are covered, as well as notable post-second round picks.